spaceml-org/floodmapper/tutorial/05_DOWNLOADING_AND_MAPPING.md

-During the post-processing step, the system runs through each grid position and constructs a 'best' flooding map from the time-series of data in each grid patch.
+During the post-processing step, the system runs through each grid position and constructs a 'best' flooding map from the time-series of data.
 These are then merged into a single file using a spatial disolve operartion.

-The following command is used to perform the time-aggregation and spatial merge:
+The following command is used to perform the time-aggregation and merge:

 ```
 # Aggregate and merge the predictions into a final flood map
 python 03_run_postprocessing.py \
+    --lga-names Newcastle,Maitland,Cessnock \
+    --flood-start-date 2022-07-01 \
+    --flood-end-date 2022-07-24 \
+    --ref-start-date 2022-06-15 \
+    --ref-end-date 2022-06-20 \
     --session-code EMSR586 \
+    --bucket-uri gs://floodmapper-demo \
-    --path-env-file ../.env \
+    --path-env-file ../.env
-    --overwrite
 ```

 After the script has completed, the final maps will be available on